How to get a Virginia real estate license by reciprocity

 VA Real Estate License- Reciprocity (Licensed Out of State)

-How to become a real estate agent if you have an current license in a different state.
+How to become a real estate agent if you have a current license in a different state.
 If you are licensed in another state, you can usually apply for a Virginia license by reciprocity.
 Here is our “super quick” summary of how to get a VA license by reciprocity (subject to other basic requirements).
 Check the requirements and see the step by step instructions below.

 Requirements for VA license by reciprocity: